Let your ECC Program Coordinator know or email firstname.lastname@example.org.

 What do I do if I have concerns about the student?

-If we like our student, can we hire her or him after the internship is completed?
+If we like our student, can we hire her or him after the work term is completed?

-After completing the internship, students are required to return to their studies to complete their degree requirements.
-You may choose to offer the student a position to fulfill another internship term or offer a position post-graduation.
+After completing the work term, students are required to return to their studies to complete their degree requirements.
+You may choose to offer the student a position to fulfill another work term or offer a position post-graduation.

 How do I become a registered employer?